 Scissoring makes length, alignment and rotational confirmation easy.
 Raising the injured leg facilitates reduction of any flexed proximal fragment (iliopsoas muscle).

-This position is recommended for very proximal fractures because finding the entry-point is easier.
+This position is recommended for very proximal fractures because finding the nail entry-point is easier.
 However, it is more time consuming and iatrogenic injuries to the pudendal nerve have been documented, due to prolonged or excessive traction.
 This position is also recommended for obese patients.